 3.8 Credit unions are not subject to the CRR or the associated remuneration requirements.
 Therefore, they will not have an existing obligation to identify material risk takers for remuneration purposes and the PRA considers that many of the criteria in the Material Risk Takers Regulation would not, in practice, be relevant to credit unions.
-Instead, the PRA has created a separate, simplified definition of certification functions for credit unions.
+Instead, the PRA has created a separate, simplified definition of certification functions for credit unions in Certification 1.2(2).
 This will incorporate the elements of the material risk taker criteria that the PRA believes to be relevant to a credit union.